cameronmclean/labpatterns/notebook.md

         db_table = 'pattern_force'
 ```

-Back to the modelforms - getting at instances/objects for each form and setting the primark key (via the session variable) was eventaully done like this....
+Back to the modelforms - getting at instances/objects for each form and setting the primary key (via the session variable) was eventaully done like this....

 ```
 def add_new_force(request):